fenxu/azure-powershell-docs-prod/azure/AADRM/vlatest/Set-AadrmMaxUseLicenseValidityTime.md

 ## DESCRIPTION
 The **Set-AadrmMaxUseLicenseValidityTime** cmdlet sets the maximum validity time for use licenses that Azure Rights Management grants for your organization when it protects files and email messages.
 The default value is 30 days.

+You must use PowerShell to set this configuration at the organization level; you cannot do this configuration by using a management portal.

 A use license is a per-document certificate that is granted to a user who opens a protected file or email message.
 This certificate contains that user's rights for the file or email message and the encryption key that was used to encrypt the content, as well as additional access restrictions defined in the document's policy.

 When the validity period of the use license is expired for a file or email message, the user credentials must be submitted to Azure RMS again to open that content.
 If the credentials are cached, the user is not prompted, and this happens in the background but an Internet connection is still required to send the cached credentials.